City Cast DC logo

 Mt.
 Zion Cemetery at the intersection of 27th and Q streets NW, in Georgetown.
 (APK/Wikimedia Commons)

-The oldest Black cemeteries in D.C. are located in Georgetown and are the only two cemeteries left in the city that hold people who died in slavery.
+The oldest Black cemeteries in D.C. are located in Georgetown, including the only two that still hold people who died in slavery; Mount Zion Cemetery and Female Union Band Society Cemetery.

 Sadly, disrespectful treatment of these stones is nothing new.
 Historical prejudice meant that the once all-white Oak Hill Cemetery next door was better protected and preserved than the all-Black cemeteries next door.
-Now, the organization Black Georgetown is unearthing and researching hundreds of forgotten headstones.
+Now, the organization Black Georgetown is unearthing, researching, and restoring hundreds of forgotten headstones.

 “We had a workshop [on] how to restore the markers.
 We’ve been putting them together, cleaning them, and we found a hundred markers and artifacts,” said Lisa Fager, the Executive Director of Black Georgetown.